-iToolBox offers a custom file manager that is better at handling files in some ways than the native file dialog.
+iToolBox offers a custom file dialog that is better at handling files in some ways than the native file dialog.

 <-- Parent takes you one step back up the folder tree in the filesystem.
 You can go all the way to the root of the filesystem this way.